Nik Gugger

-Niklaus-Samuel Gugger best known as Nik Gugger (/ˈɡʊɡər/; GOOG-er born 1 May 1970) is an Indian-born Swiss politician.
+Niklaus-Samuel Gugger best known as Nik Gugger (/ˈɡʊɡər/; GOOG-er born 1 May 1970) is a Swiss politician.
 He currently serves as a member of the National Council (Switzerland) for the Evangelical People's Party since 2017.
 He previously served as a member of the Cantonal Council of Zürich from 2014 to 2017.
 From 2002 to 2014, Gugger was a member of the City Council of Winterthur.
 Since 2019 he holds an honorary doctorate from Kalinga Institute of Industrial Technology in Odisha, India.
-He is the first Indian to serve in Swiss Parliament.
+He is the first member of parliament of Indian descent to serve in the Swiss Parliament.

 Early life and education

 Gugger was born 1 May 1970 at the CSI Basel Mission Hospital in Udupi, Karnataka, India, to a Brahmin widow called Anasuya.
 Due to difficulties, his mother was unable to keep him, and gave him to Dr. Marianne Pflugfelder of the missionary hospital to seek a couple that adopts him.
 Swiss couple Fritz and Elisabeth (née Wegmüller) Gugger adopted him and changed his name to Niklaus-Samuel Gugger.
 His adoptive parents were Evangelical missionaries and raised him in Thalassery, India for four years before they moved to Uetendorf, Switzerland.